 The Constabulary has a well-developed and effective scrutiny function via the Police and Crime Commissioner.

 The Constabulary has strong financial management arrangements at both the strategic and operational level and consistently obtains unqualified opinions for its annual accounts and value for money assessment.
 The Section 151 Officer is a member of the Chief Officers Group and Force Executive.
 All formal financial decision making has the benefit of the advice and review of the Chief Financial Officer or their representative.
+It should be noted that resource difficulties with delivering audits nationally is leading to a position whereby 2022/23 accounts may not receive a full audit opinion, but an unqualified audit opinion for value for money for 2022/23 has been reported to the Joint Audit Committee.

 Key financial regulations and financial strategies form an important part of the Corporate Governance Framework together with effective risk based financial and performance reporting.